manforowicz/manforowicz.github.io/src/posts/calendar_habits/calendar_habits.md

 Another thing that helped me is having a physical pull up bar at home.

-{% image "calendar_photo_2025.jpg", "An image of a calendar with x markings on it." %}
+{% image "calendar_photo_2025.jpg", "A calendar with x markings on it." %}